karan4533/ProU/README.md

 [![Workflow Video](assets/Screenshot%202025-11-29%20001136.png)](https://github.com/karan4533/ProU/raw/main/assets/workflow%20video%20.mp4)

 **Click the image above or [here](https://github.com/karan4533/ProU/raw/main/assets/workflow%20video%20.mp4) to watch the full workflow demonstration video**

+> **Note:** The video file is stored using Git LFS.
+If you encounter any issues viewing it, please ensure Git LFS is properly configured.

 *The video demonstrates the complete workflow of the Employee & Task Management System, including authentication, employee management, task assignment, and data visualization features.*